rd-alliance/FAIR-data-maturity-model-WG/README.md

 - is there any other aspect to consider?
 - ...?

-whereas on the long term:
+whereas in the long term:

 - who will be the authority responsible for the common set of core criteria?
 - what can be assessed manually and automatically?